ckeditor/ckeditor5/packages/ckeditor5-heading/tests/manual/title.md

 ## Title feature

-- you should see `Title` and `Body` placeholders when there is no text in any of sections.
+- you should see `Title` and `Body` placeholders when there is no text in any of the sections.
-- you should be able to put selection to both sections and jump between them using `Shift` and `Tab+Shift`.
+- you should be able to put the selection to the both sections and jump between them using `Shift` and `Tab+Shift`.

 ### Prevent extra paragraphing (typing)